Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ## Note:

 * Fabric Manager Nodes (`FMNs`) can be added only after the CSM upgrade has been completed.
-* By default, Fabric Manager on baremetal is disabled.
+* By default, Fabric Manager would be running on kubernetes as a Kuberetes pod
-* Once enabled, Fabric Manager on baremetal cannot be disabled.
+* After Fabric Manager is migrated from a Kubernetes pod to bare-metal infrastructure, it cannot be reverted.

 ## Post upgrade of CSM from 1.7.0 to 1.7.1